sagemath/trac_to_gh/Issue 5212.md

 # Issue 5212: [with patch, needs review] bug with numbers in names in sage.structure.parent_gens.normalize_names

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5212

 Original creator: ncalexan